neams-th-coe/cardinal/doc/content/tutorials/cht1.md

    is created that represents
   the same data, but which can be accessed in relation to the [MooseMesh](https://mooseframework.inl.gov/source/mesh/MooseMesh.html) mirror.
-3. Write multiphysics feedback fields in/out of NekRS's internal solution and boundary condition arrays.
+3. Write multiphysics feedback fields in/out of NekRS's internal data structures.
    In other words, if NekRS represents a heat flux boundary condition internally as an `std::vector<double>`, this involves reading from a [MooseVariable](https://mooseframework.inl.gov/source/variables/MooseVariable.html) representing heat flux